 How to get connected to xavierwireless, Xmisc, or xavierguest

-xavierwireless: This is the primary wireless network for employee and student devices.
+This is the primary wireless network for employee and student devices.
 It uses 802.1x authentication (your Xavier username and password, as opposed to a traditional pre-shared key) to connect to the network.
 Xavier laptops (staff, loaners) are pre-configured for 'xavierwireless'.
 Students and faculty/staff connecting personal devices should use the XpressConnect website to setup their systems for 'xavierwireless'

-The Nintendo Wii is not capable of connecting to our wireless network; it requires a 1Mb/s data rate to connect, which has a negative impact on other wireless connectivity.
-If you would like to connect your Wii to the network, you will need a 'LAN Adapter' to connect it to the network jack in your room.
+- The Nintendo Wii is incapable of connecting to our wireless network as it requires a 1Mb/s data rate to connect, which has a negative impact on other wireless connectivity.
+If you would like to connect your Wii to the network, you will need to purchase a 'LAN Adapter' to connect it to the wired network port in your room.

-Consumer/household WiFi routers are prohibited for use in the residence halls as well, due to the interference and connection problems they create on Xavier networks.
+- Wireless routers or extenders are prohibited for use in residence halls as well, due to the interference and connection problems they create.